 12. Corner stickers

-Purchased a perpetual/undated planner and it’s driving you nuts?
-Want to add dates but don’t want to hand-write the dates or don’t like your messy hand-writing?
+Purchased a perpetual/undated planner and hand writing in all of the dates is driving you nuts?
+Don’t like your messy hand-writing?
 Does your planner start on a Sunday but you want the weeks to start on a Monday?
-Try some date dots!
+Try some date stickers

 14. Unusual Shapes